COLUMNS

 CHARACTER_MAXIMUM_LENGTH |

-VARCHAR | Maximum allowable length of a VARCHAR column. |
+VARCHAR | Maximum allowable length of the column. |

 NUMERIC_PRECISION |

-INTEGER | Number of significant decimal digits for a NUMERIC column. |
+INTEGER | Number of significant decimal digits. |

 NUMERIC_SCALE |

-INTEGER | Number of fractional digits for a NUMERIC column. |
+INTEGER | Number of fractional digits. |

 DATETIME_PRECISION |

-INTEGER | Declared precision for a TIMESTAMP column, or NULL if no precision was declared. |
+For TIMESTAMP data type, returns the declared precision; returns NULL if no precision was declared. |

 INTERVAL_PRECISION |

-INTEGER | Number of fractional digits retained in the seconds field of an INTERVAL column. |
+INTEGER | Number of fractional digits retained in the seconds field. |

 ORDINAL_POSITION |